-If you want to have a clear understanding of what is an appeal, the purpose of appeal, the grounds of appeal, how to file an appeal, etc. you will love the details I’m about to share with you.
+If you want to have a clear understanding of what is an appeal, the purpose of the appeal, the grounds for appeal, how to file an appeal, etc. you will love the details I’m about to share with you.

 There are also many matters which end in a manner that leaves another party to the suit fully or partially aggrieved by the decision of the trial court (the court which heard the case for the first time) or a court in appeal (the court which heard the case for the second time)

 In such situations, an aggrieved party has a statutory right to present (appeal) his/her matter formally before a higher court for determination.